UCLH-DHCT/emap/core/README.md

     these will propagate into the individual `xxx-config-envs` configuration files, which in turn are used by the`application.properties`.

     - For example, make sure `UDS_SCHEMA` is set to what it needs to be, in this example `live` is used.
-If you're writing to the UDS, use the `uds_write` user (password in lastpass).
+If you're writing to the UDS, use the `emap_core` user (password in lastpass).
     - If you're running locally, you can set `EMAP_PROJECT_NAME` to whatever you like.
 If running on the GAE it should be the same as the current directory (i.e. `emap-test` if in `/gae/emap-test`)
     - All passwords should be strong to help prevent a user/malware outside the GAE from accessing the queue.